julisunkan/Sman/replit.md

 - Updated database configuration to use environment-based DATABASE_URL
 - Successfully tested admin user creation and application startup

-### January 22, 2025 - Migration to Replit Environment
+### July 23, 2025 - Migration to Replit Environment
 - Successfully migrated from Replit Agent to standard Replit environment
-- Fixed Flask-Login compatibility issues and model conflicts
+- Fixed database initialization to prevent recreating database on each startup
-- Resolved UserMixin `is_active` conflict by renaming to `active` field
+- Updated database configuration to use absolute path for SQLite reliability
-- Confirmed SQLite database configuration and proper initialization
+- Configured application to use existing SQLite database instead of PostgreSQL
 - Application running successfully on port 5000 with gunicorn
-- Admin account auto-created: admin@marketplace.com / admin123
+- Admin account creation logic updated to check for existing users
-- Default footer pages (Privacy Policy, Terms of Service, Cookie Policy) created automatically
+- Default footer pages creation improved with conflict checking